1. Home

 Business Taxes Overview

-To keep a business in good financial standing, a business owner must calculate and pay federal, state, and local taxes.
-The links on this web page connect you to information and sites to pay taxes.
+To keep a business in good financial standing, a business owner must file and pay federal, state, and local taxes.
+This resource connects you to information and sites to pay taxes.

-You must file a federal tax return and if required pay federal taxes on your business income.
-Federal tax law is highly complex; as a business owner you are encouraged to seek the advice and support of a professional.
+You must file a federal income tax return if required to pay federal taxes on your business income.
+Federal tax law is highly complex; business owners are encouraged to seek the advice of a tax professional.

-You must file a state tax return and if required pay state taxes on your business income.
-New Mexico businesses are liable for many different types of state taxes and fees that are collected by the New Mexico Taxation and Revenue Department.
-To pay your taxes online, click the TAP login.
-You will need to create a username and password when you first access the system.
+You must file a state income tax return and, if required, pay state taxes on your business income.
+New Mexico businesses are liable for various state taxes and fees that are remitted to the New Mexico Taxation & Revenue Department

 State tax law is complicated.
-As a business owner you are encouraged to seek the advice and support of a professional when learning about and paying state taxes.
+Business owners are encouraged to seek the advice of a tax professional.

 Business Taxes

-The three basic business taxes in New Mexico include gross receipts, compensating, and wage withholding.
+The primary business taxes in New Mexico are gross receipts tax and wage withholding tax.

-• Gross Receipts Tax – Gross receipts are the total amount of money received from:
+Gross receipts are defined in Section 7-9-3.5 NMSA 1978 to include the total amount of money or value of consideration received from:

 Wage Withholding Tax

-Employers must withhold a part of their employees’ wages for payment of income tax.
+Employers must withhold a part of their employees’ wages for payment of the employee’s personal income tax.
 State withholding tax is similar to federal withholding tax.
 An employer who withholds a portion of an employee’s wages for payment of federal income tax must withhold state income tax.

-If you own a business that provides lodging, you may owe lodging tax.
-Some municipalities in New Mexico impose a lodging tax that you must collect from persons using your commercial lodging accommodations.
-This tax provides revenues for advertising, publicizing, promoting, acquiring, and constructing recreational and tourist facilities.
-Often the lodger’s tax must be reported and paid once a month.
+If you own a business that provides lodging, you may owe lodgers’ tax to your county and municipality.
+If so, you’ll collect lodgers’ tax from persons using your commercial lodging accommodations.
+Often the lodger’s tax must be reported and paid monthly.
+Typically, lodgers’ tax is collected by county treasurers and city clerks.

-To determine the practice of your municipality, look up your business’s municipality and “Lodger’s Tax” on the internet, and follow the instructions provided there.
-You may need to telephone the municipal offices to learn what is required for Lodger’s Tax.
+To determine the practice of your municipality and county, look up your business’s municipality/county and “Lodgers’ Tax” on the internet, and follow the instructions provided.
+You may need to telephone the local offices to learn what is required for Lodgers’ Tax.

 Property Tax

-If you or your business own real property, you need to pay property taxes as least once a year.
-You will receive a property tax bill in the mail.
-Property taxes are collected by the assessor of each New Mexico County.
-The county commission sets the tax rate.
+If you or your business own real property, you will owe pay property tax.
+You will receive a notice of valuation from your county assessor each year, followed by a property tax bill in the mail from your county treasurer.
+Property taxes are collected county treasurers.

-In some counties, you can pay your property tax online.
-In most counties, you will need to submit your payment by mailing it or by bringing the payment to your county assessor’s office.
-To determine whether you can pay your property tax online, look up your business’s county and “property tax,” on the internet and check out the county web site.
-You may need to telephone the county offices to learn what is required for property tax.
+In some counties, property tax can be paid online.
+In most counties, you will submit your payment by mailing it or by bringing the payment to your county treasurer’s office.
+To determine whether you can pay your property tax online, look up your business’s county and “property tax,” on the internet and check the county website.
+You may need to telephone the county treasurer to learn what is required for property tax.